Ladies! Ladies! If you could please form an orderly line, that’d be great.

 As the game opens, we’re informed that the peaceful land of Arabia has been attacked by demons commanded by the evil wizard Sabaron.
 A brave descendent of the legendary magician Isfa steps up to challenge Sabaron, but he is defeated and his sweetheart Princess Scheherazade is abducted, as are her father and three sisters.
 Now nearly powerless and suffering from amnesia, the hero (whom you name) must journey across the land and rebuild his strength by vanquishing demons, recruiting allies, and traveling back and forth between multiple time periods with the aid of an adorable blue cat creature named Coronya the time spirit.

 Even though the action is supposedly set in a real place, don’t come expecting any sort of geographical, historical, or cultural accuracy.
 Setting the game in “Arabia” is strictly an excuse to bring in some of the trappings of the classic Arabian Nights stories like genies, scimitars, and flying carpets in place of the usual Western European fantasy iconography.
-Apart from that, the world and characters are as divorced from reality as they are in any JRPG.
+Apart from this, the world and characters are as divorced from reality as they are in any JRPG.

 Arabia isn’t a single large, open world as per most games in the genre.
 Instead, it’s divided into five chapters.
 Each chapter plays out like a little self-contained mini-RPG, complete with its own towns, overworld, dungeons, and big boss demon at the end.
-One feature I found quite cool is the way that character progression is tied into this chapter system.
-Your hero can only gain a maximum of five levels per chapter, which helps insure that the challenge of defeating each boss can’t be completely negated through grinding.
+One feature I found quite cool is the way character progression is tied into this chapter system.
+Your hero can only gain a maximum of five levels per chapter, which helps insure the challenge of defeating each boss can’t be completely negated through grinding.
 Beat the boss and the next chapter starts automatically.
 There’s no way to backtrack to previous chapters, so it’s technically possible to miss out on some items and spells.
 Nothing necessary to complete the game is skippable, however, so there’s no need to stress out too much.

 Speaking of decisions not worth stressing over, you’ll also have to pick one of three character classes for your hero at the start.
 The fighter is best at dealing close range damage with swords, the magician is better at ranged attacks with magic rods, and the saint is pretty much terrible at both and should only be considered if you want to render the game extra challenging.
 Thankfully, you can change your class at any time by visiting the mosque in town and paying a small monetary fee.
 You’ll actually need to do this at least once in order to complete the game, since several quests require you to be a particular class.

 Every chapter of your quest includes at least one mandatory trip through time to the area’s past or future.
 The time travel element doesn’t come off quite as awesome here as it does in the later Chrono Trigger, mainly due to the fact that MoS’s graphics are quite limited by comparison and every era you visit tends to look about the same as a result.
 There are no dinosaurs or space ships awaiting you here.
 Instead, Arabia retains its medieval look even across thousands of years.
 The game does still use the premise to interesting effect on occasion, though.
 At one point, I recieved an important clue about what to do next by an NPC who presented it as something I’d already done in the past.
-Since my character then needed to travel back in time to actually do it, that means that he had, in a sense, already done it.
+Since my character then needed to travel back in time to actually do it, this means that he had, in a sense, already done it.
 Weird, man.

-Including Coronya, there are a total of eleven other characters that will join your party over the course of the adventure.
+Including Coronya, a total of eleven other characters will join your party over the course of the adventure.
 Collectively, they have to be the biggest collection of freaks and weirdos you’ll encounter outside of L. Frank Baum’s Oz books.
 There’s a robot, a shrimp, a glass bottle with arms and legs, a jack o’ lantern, a flying squirrel, and so on, with nary a single regular human being in the lot.
 Unfortunately, none of them are really all that interesting apart from their visual designs and conceptual gimmicks.
-MoS is still an early JRPG, after all, and doesn’t go out of its way to provide reams of dialog and rich characterization.
-You’ll usually just recruit a given character in order to progress past a specific obstacle to your quest that only they can bypass and then forget about them as they spend the rest of the game just filling out a menu slot in battle and not saying or doing much of anything.
+MoS is still an early JRPG, after all, and doesn’t go out of its way to provide reams of dialogue and rich characterization.
+You’ll usually recruit a given character in order to progress past a specific obstacle only they can bypass and then forget about them as they spend the rest of the game just filling out a menu slot in battle and not saying or doing much of anything.
 In this sense, they almost function more like “key items” than characters in a story.

 The gameplay represents an attempt to combine two of the biggest Famicom sensations of the time: The Legend of Zelda and Dragon Quest.
-This means that we get overhead view real time action RPG combat existing side-by-side with menu-driven turn-based fighting.
+This means we get overhead view real time action RPG combat existing side-by-side with menu-driven turn-based fighting.
 This is what I was alluding to above when I said that the game’s extreme ambition can be both its greatest strength and weakness.
 Most of your playing time is spent in the overhead “Zelda mode.”
 This is where you’ll be exploring the world, talking to NPCs, and doing the bulk of your fighting with sword and magic rod.
 In contrast, the “Dragon Quest mode” only crops up for occasional random battles, the frequency of which varies from uncommon on the overworld to fairly regular inside caves and dungeons.

 This highlights my biggest problem with the game: The turn-based battles are really not essential to your progression in any way and come off as an afterthought at best and a pace killer at worst.
 I realized pretty early on that you never actually need to bother with them at all.
 In fact, you’ll be better off in the long run if you don’t.
 See, the real time combat is a relatively simple and safe way to harvest experience points and money since most enemies are easy to mow down quickly with minimal loss of health.
 The enemies in turn-based mode take much longer to fight due to all the menu navigation and will often use poweful magic attacks to deal out large amounts of damage and nasty status effects to your party members, requiring you to expend more magic points and healing items to recover your strength.
 Since defeating enemies in both modes provides you with the exact same rewards (experience and money), there’s no practical reason to not immediately run from every turn-based fight, as they’re just a much slower, more resource-intensive way to accomplish the exact same thing.
 It’s a real pity, too, since the designers obviously put a lot of work into these battles.
 There are a ton of characters in your party to experiment with and using specific combinations enables the use of those special team-up attacks I mentioned.
 You can even hire mercenary troops in town to fight alongside your main party members.
 It’s deep and interesting and yet still totally pointless in the end.
 Too bad.

 You know what, though?
-That’s not going to stop me from recommending this game in a big way.
+This isn’t going to stop me from recommending this game in a big way.
 It has so much going on for such an early console RPG that it’s almost unbelievable at times.
 I didn’t even get around to mentioning the universities where you can take classes to learn about proper magic use and combat tactics, the casinos, the pre-Dragon Quest III inclusion of a sort of day/night cycle with the solar eclipses, haggling with merchants, the ins and outs of the magic system, etc. I would be here writing all day if I really wanted to detail every little nuance of this sprawling title.
 It even has a great sense of humor, though some of the jokes can verge into trollish territory.
 For example, a character in one town asks you if you’re ever afraid of monsters.
 If you answer yes, he basically says “I suppose you’d better call it quits then, huh?” and you get an instant game over on the spot!
 Good thing you have unlimited continues and passwords.

 The Magic of Scheherazade is another example of a game like ActRaiser that’s considerably better than the sum of its parts by virtue of its unique blend of seemingly incongruous gameplay elements, its overarching charm, and its sheer verve.
-It’s not a great action RPG or a great turn-based RPG, just a great experience that no NES enthusiast should miss out on.
+It’s not a great action RPG or a great turn-based RPG, just a great experience no NES enthusiast should miss out on.

 Now if you’ll excuse me, I have some pressing princess business to take care of.
 Truly a hero’s work is never done.